pretorh/dotfiles/README.md

 the `DESTDIR` envvar can be used to set the destination (defaults to `$HOME`)

+## long living wip branches

+`wip/` branches contains work-in-progress changes that have been tested on a specific environment but may not work on others.
+These changes will be cherry-picked onto `master`, and the branch will be rebased.
+Do not use these branches directly.

 ### sensitive or runtime data

 files which should not be tracked in the repo, and preferably not even symlinked into the working dir